-ARTICLE 5.0 - WATERLOO REGION DISTRICT SCHOOL BOARD OF TRUSTEES RESPONSIBILITIES
+ARTICLE 5.0 - WATERLOO REGION DISTRICT SCHOOL BOARD OF TRUSTEES RESPONSIBILITIES (suggesting it be moved a to Board Policy)

 The Education Act provides for the establishment of locally elected school boards responsible for operating publicly-funded schools within their jurisdiction and for the delivery and quality of educational programs and services.
 Legal accountability for board decisions applies to the board as a corporate entity rather than to individual trustees.